-Suddenly, I am aware that I am clothed and grope my garments as I move quickly.
-Empty pockets, no money or cellphone and then I recall a knapsack beside the bed.
+I am aware that I am clothed and groping my garments as I move along.
+Empty pockets!
+No money or cellphone!
+If I recall correctly there was a knapsack beside that bed I awoke in.
 Stupid move, leaving stuff behind.
-Should have stayed there, searched for my associate, gone into the living room, found out what’s up.
-Now that I think about it, as I was leaving I did see people there.
+Should have stayed there, searched for my associate, gone into that other room and found out what’s up.
+I think I might have seen people in there.
 Others in that place where I was, down the hall, just past the front door, out of the corner of my eye.
 They must have known me, might have helped me?
-I turn to look back, but the building is gone, deep fog clouds my sight and I know I will not be able to find my way inside again.
+I turn to look back but the building is gone.
+Deep fog clouds my sight and I know I will not be able to find my way inside again.

 Up ahead…is that an old Bell Canada telephone booth?
 Virtually obsolete nowadays!
 I step inside and lift the receiver.
 A dial tone greets me and I observe that it takes only twenty-five cents to make a call.
 I push zero but nothing happens, no operator answers.
 Just a loud buzzing in my ear.
 I check my pockets again.
 Just in case.

 All the while as I flee there is not another soul in sight, neither foe nor friend!
 Am I alone?
 This cannot be!
 There must be someone somewhere?
-Seeking sanctuary I run past stained and graffiti covered concrete walls, through long walkways between eerily silent high-rises.
-Finally, an entrance, and I rush to open it.
+Seeking sanctuary I run past time-stained and graffiti covered concrete walls, through long walkways between eerily silent high-rises.
+Finally, an entrance and I rush to open it.